top of page

 Three years!
 We ran it from 2020- 2023 during the pandemic.

-This was a collaboration between Van Gogh Design and ecomodern design studio.
-We thought of it as a way to provide food to our neighbors in Berkeley and Oakland who were struggling with food insecurity.
+This free food pantry was a collaboration between Van Gogh Design and ecomodern design studio.
+We made it so as a community, we could provide food to our neighbors in Berkeley and Oakland who were struggling with food insecurity.

-We wanted to create a food pantry that elevated food and treated it with respect.
-We both believe that when you are thoughtful, and design the presentation so it looks and feels cared for - it makes a huge difference.
-It's about useability.
-People are more likely to use a good looking food pantry with clear signage than a broken-down one made of scrap wood.
+As designers, we wanted to create a food pantry that elevated food and treated it with care and respect.
+We both believe that when something is thoughtfully designed, when the presentation looks and feels cared for, it makes a huge difference.
+It's about usability, and creating an experience that feels welcoming.

 Who used it?